jameslawlor/reddit-playlists/README.md

  I decided to target the submissions that were for particular tracks, fortunately these are really common across all the music subreddits and the submissions generally follow a similar format and structure, an example is shown below.

 #### Example
+Taking the top track submissions in the last week from /r/Rock and adding them to a Spotify playlist.
  ![img.png](docs/img.png)

 ## Setup